Snowflake-Labs/sfquickstarts/site/sfguides/src/deploy_finetune_os_llama2_in_snowpark_container_services/deploy_finetune_os_llama2_in_snowpark_container_services.md

 For more information on these objects, check out [this blog](https://medium.com/snowflake/snowpark-container-services-a-tech-primer-99ff2ca8e741) along with the Snowpark Container Services [documentation](https://docs.snowflake.com/en/developer-guide/snowpark-container-services/overview).

+> aside negative
+> NOTE: Registering and deploying models in Snowpark Containter Services is currently in Private Preview.

 ### What you will learn
 - The working mechanics of Snowpark Container Services
 - How to build and push a containerized Docker image to SPCS along with code and data files